ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

+# 09/15/21

+## Discord and Commitment

+Having pools for both players feels the easiest to manage, in terms of how fiddly they are and making it easy to decide where/how to add/remove.
+It also lets different cards add/subtract to them, which could create pressure for players to move around more.

+## Discord Overflow

+Each player draws a character card, and adds one discord to the character drawn.

+## Commitment Overflow

+Each player gets to choose one character, and add one commitment.

+## Achievement Combos

+Having multiple achievements that can be earned at once is interesting, but it requires some handling of the sequencing.
+At the moment, will allow it, with the current sequencing:

+* Spend all resources
+* Apply matching achievements
+* Draw new achievements

+## Rough Action Sketch

+* Fill action dice pool up to 6 at start of turn
+* Move - spend 1-3 action dice of any value to move
+   * Eventually this will be listed on the card (cost will be to leave, not to enter)
+   * For now, it's 1 to move along Empire, and 2 to move along RB/SL, and 3 to move between SL and Empire
+* Invest - spend 1 action die of any value to start investing
+   * Then spend up to skill number of dice, pulling in resource dice <= value of dice spent
+* Overcome - spend 1 action die of any value to overcome obstacle
+   * Then, lock action dice equal to skill value, and reroll the rest
+   * Finally, spend dice up to skill number on obstacle
+   * Threats are always a sum of action dice and resource dice to overcome
+* Trade - spend 2 action dice to trade invested die, or 1 to trade resource

+* Unskilled: as a skill of 1, but must use lowest remaining die for any cost
+* Achievements: may be purchased using any invested dice and may combo them
+* Timers: Each time one region goes through a cycle, a season advances
+   * After three seasons, the game is over
+   * When a region has gone through each stage, draw 2 triggers instead of 1

+# 08/28/21

+## Discord and Commitment

+These are probably going to be offloaded into one pool.
+Or, they may need to be per character.
+Another option is to keep the pools as per-player pools, but only assign to them by giving discord to characters.
+Having something in the game that can add to a pool without any characters being there is pretty handy, though.
+It makes players want to track that source down and deal with it.
+Otherwise, characters can get by with avoiding anything on the table.
+Having one pool for discord and commitment is tricky, in terms of using them.
+Do they overflow?
+If so, what happens?
+Doesn't totally feel right to only have one pool for each, but may go with it for now.

+* Players could choose.
+* Character with highest/lowest skill of a certain type (death spiral, though).
+* Everyone (ouch).
+   * Also feels really uniform, kind of boring.
+* Spotlight player.
+* Spotlight character.
+* All characters in region.
+   * This one seems close-ish to what was there before.
+It would encourage players to keep characters together, though.
+Since it would limit double discord.

+Another option is to get rid of those as pools, and make them direct character tracks.
+That's much higher granularity, though.

+## Obstacle Movement

+Movement could be placed on obstacle cards, or could be on achievement cards.
+Seems easiest to put it on obstacle cards - and then if the location is activated, the card moves.
+Given the small number of spaces, it also makes it easy to have movement based on criteria like "nearest character" or "most resource dice".

 # 08/16/21

 Need to move toward a full playtest.
 Too many unknowns in the streamlined playtest version.
 Will do quick versions of achievements, locations, and obstacles.